 Step 2.
 Enable 'Private Session' under 'Social'.

 A simple but extremely effective solution is to reboot your phone or computer.
 This may solve any software problems that have been disrupting your day.
 Start by terminating all running programs, then restart your device.
-Whether the "Spotify error" problem occurs with the mobile app, desktop app or web player, it may solve your problem.
+Whether the "Spotify error" problem occurs with the mobile app, desktop app or web player, it may solve them all.

 If the Spotify app on your device is outdated, there may also be something wrong with Spotify.
 Updates to the installer can help you with this issue, as most of them include bug fixes.
 Plus, you'll be able to enjoy the latest features of Spotify.